 Never been to the Heritage Festival?
 See the 2014 Page County Heritage Festival Program

 Now in its 46th year, the Page County Heritage Festival is a family-oriented weekend with fun for the whole family!
 Come enjoy the weekend in the heart of the Shenandoah Valley during the peak fall foliage season.
-The Heritage Festival boasts hundreds of crafters with all-day demonstrations of spinning, crochet, apple-butter boiling, tole painting, oil painting, basket making, wheel thrown pottery, blacksmiths, and more!
+The Heritage Festival boasts over a hundred crafters with all-day demonstrations of spinning, crochet, apple-butter boiling, oil painting, basket making, wheel thrown pottery, blacksmiths, and more!

 And what Fall Festival would be complete without good home-cooking provided by local civic organizations?
 While at the Page County Heritage Festival, you will be surrounded by the smells of BBQ chicken, pulled pork sandwiches, brown beans and cornbread, country ham, chicken & dumplings, funnel cakes and a host of other treats!

 The Heritage Festival also hosts a variety of live entertainment -- all of which is indoors with plenty of seating available!
 And let's not forget about the kids!
-Children can enjoy face-painting and a pedal tractor pull, hay maze, barrel train ride and pony rides!
+Children can enjoy face-painting, a pedal tractor pull, hay maze, barrel train ride and pony rides!